-Static external IP addresses can be either a regional or global resources.
+Static external IP addresses can be either a regional or a global resource.
 A regional static IP address allows resources of that region or resources of zones within that region to use the IP address.
 In this case, VM instances and regional forwarding rules can use a regional static IP address.

 Global static external IP addresses are available only to global forwarding rules, used for global load balancing.
-You cannot assign a global IP address to a regional or zonal resource.
+You can't assign a global IP address to a regional or zonal resource.

 Ephemeral external IP addresses

-An ephemeral external IP address is an IP address that does not persist beyond the life of the resource.
+An ephemeral external IP address is an IP address that doesn't persist beyond the life of the resource.
 When you create an instance or forwarding rule without specifying an IP address, the resource is automatically assigned an ephemeral external IP address.

-Ephemeral external IP address are released from a resource if you delete the resource.
+Ephemeral external IP addresses are released from a resource if you delete the resource.
 For VM instances, the ephemeral external IP address is also released if you stop the instance.
-Once you restart the instance, it is assigned a new ephemeral external IP address.
+After you restart the instance, it is assigned a new ephemeral external IP address.
 If you have an existing VM that doesn't have an external IP address, you can assign one to it.
-Forwarding rules always have an IP address, whether external or internal, so you should not need to assign an IP address to a forwarding rule after it is created.
+Forwarding rules always have an IP address, whether external or internal, so you don't need to assign an IP address to a forwarding rule after it is created.